Skip to main content

 Quiet: The Power of Introverts, By Susan Cain

-Introverts versus Extroverts is a fascinating topic.
-It's a much talked about issue particularly when relating it to campuses and work places where 'personality' speaks volumes and has the power to make and break careers.
+Are you an introvert or an extrovert?
+Introverts versus Extroverts is a thought-provoking topic to ponder on, especially relating to campuses and work places, where 'personality' speaks volumes and has the power to make and break careers.
 And way too often, we are not sure where we fit in.
-That's why I thoroughly enjoyed reading 'Quiet: The Power of Introverts' by Susan Cain - it is a well-researched book with interesting, specific insights that you can easily relate to.
+That's why I thoroughly enjoyed reading 'Quiet: The Power of Introverts' by Susan Cain - a well-researched book with specific insights that you can easily relate to.

-If you have ever felt that you work BEST alone, then Susan Cain explains why you feel the way you do and that it's perfectly fine to work the way you feel most comfortable with.
+Many of us feel most comfortable when we work alone, rather than in highly charged, competitive work environments, where we are always judged and scrutinized.
+If you have ever felt this way, Susan Cain explains why it makes sense you feel the way you do. and that it's perfectly fine to work the way you feel most comfortable with.

 Figuring it out: Are you an Introvert or an Extrovert?